-Effective Sex, Relationship Education and Health Education (RSE) is essential if young people are to make responsible and well informed decisions about their lives.
 The aim of RSE is to give young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
 It will enable them to know what a healthy relationship looks like and what makes a good friend, a good colleague and a successful marriage or other type of committed relationship.
 It will also cover contraception, developing intimate relationships and resisting pressure to have sex (and not applying pressure).
-It will teach what acceptable and unacceptable behaviour in relationships are and this will help pupils understand the positive effects that good relationships have on their mental wellbeing, identify when relationships are not right and understand how such situations can be managed.
+It will teach what is acceptable and unacceptable behaviour in relationships.
+This will help pupils understand the positive effects that good relationships have on their mental wellbeing, identify when relationships are not right and understand how such situations can be managed.

-RSE aims to provide pupils with lifelong learning about physical, moral and emotional development and build their respect for themselves and others.
+SRHE aims to provide pupils with lifelong learning about physical, moral and emotional development and build their respect for themselves and others.
 We will help students to live confident, healthy and independent lives.
 Teaching in this area is sensitive as not to stigmatise children on the basis of their home circumstances.
-RSE is also about the teaching of sex, sexuality, sexual health and work to prevent and remove prejudice and where to obtain appropriate advice on sexual health.
+SRE is also about the teaching of sex, sexuality, sexual health and work to prevent and remove prejudice and where to obtain appropriate advice on sexual health.
 It is not about the promotion of sexual orientation or sexual activity.

 RSE does not encourage early sexual experimentation.
 It will teach young people to understand human sexuality and to respect themselves and others.
 It enables young people to mature, build their confidence and self-esteem and understand the reasons for delaying sexual activity.
 We support all of our students to develop ideas that will support them throughout life, to develop safe, fulfilling and healthy sexual relationships, at the appropriate time.
 Knowledge about safer sex and sexual health remains important to ensure that young people are equipped to make safe, informed and healthy choices as they progress through adult life.
 Safer sex and sexual health lessons will be delivered in a non-judgemental, factual way and allow our students to ask questions in a safe environment.
 There will be clear ground rules explained and sensitive discussion will be supported by the use of question boxes to allow pupils to raise issues anonymously.
-Wrotham staff will be supported in all aspects of the RSE delivery to deliver this confidently and clearly.
+Wrotham staff will be supported in all aspects of the SRE and HE delivery to deliver this confidently and clearly.